Unconventional Quantum Criticality in Long-Range Spin-1 Chains: Insights from Entanglement Entropy and Bipartite Fluctuations: Results

 where $\mathbf{S}_i$ is the spin-1 operator represented by a $3\times 3$ matrix, and $J_{ij}$ denotes the LR power-law interaction modified by a staggered phase factor.
-This model is unfrustrated and free of the sign problem, making it an excellent platform for investigating quantum fluctuations and entanglement in LR spin-1 systems using QMC simulations.
-Instead of directly applying the directed loop algorithm to the spin-1 Hamiltonian, we employ the split-spin representation, in which the spin-1 model is rewritten in terms of spin-1/2 Pauli matrices (see Supplemental Material (SM)~\cite{suppl} for details).
+This model is unfrustrated and free of the sign problem, making it a suitable platform for investigating quantum fluctuations and entanglement in LR spin-1 systems using QMC simulations.
+Instead of directly applying the directed loop algorithm to the spin-1 Hamiltonian, we employ the split-spin representation, in which the spin-1 model is rewritten in terms of spin-1/2 Pauli matrices (see Appendix~\ref{sec:supp-sse} for details).
 This representation simplifies the operator structure and facilitates a more straightforward implementation of the directed loop algorithm~\cite{sandvikStochastic1999,olavQuantum2002}.